wbochar/petmate9/README.md

 ## Current Tasks

 - [ ] CTRL +/- Zoom in/out
-- [x] Zoom needs to be stepped
 - [ ] Zoom Reset for all frames (helpful for animations)
-- [ ] Zoom SHIFT modifier to center (as opposed to mouse pointer)
 - [ ] Right click frame stack item submenu "Copy/Paste"
 - [ ] Copy/Paste between multiple petmate instances, Brush / Frame Clipboard
 - [ ] crop/resize frame
 - [ ] PNG imports a little more forgiving
 - [ ] export to d64
 - [ ] Border toggle needs to be removed from the undo chain
-- [x] mouse pointer is affected by tool select and spacebar move/pan

 ### Paint bucket flood fill, color swap and clear canvas